 The ballistic recovery system consists of a parachute that is ejected out of a tube mounted to the airframe.
 When the chute deploys, it slows the plane’s descent.
 This helps minimize damage to the aircraft and protects the pilot and passenger.

-If you are not a pilot yet, the Icon company can set you up to earn your Sport Pilot Certificate.
+If you are not a pilot yet, the ICON company can set you up to earn your Sport Pilot Certificate.
 The requirements to obtain a Sport Pilot Certificate may vary with the type of aircraft you plan to fly.

 According to the FAA, to obtain a Sport Pilot Certificate, an applicant must meet the following requirements: